-- Track core radius = $0.01 \, \mu m$
+- Track core radius = 0.01 μm

-- Prefactor ( $\gamma$ ) = 0.05 $\mu$ m/(MeV/ $\mu$ )
+- Prefactor $(\gamma) = 0.05 \, \mu \text{m} \, (\text{MeV/u}) \cdot \delta$

-- Exponent $[\delta] = 1.7$
+- Exponent $(\delta) = 1.7$

 - No Kiefer low energy approximation

-Although it is possible to choose different parameters as input to RayStation, this should be handled with extra care as it lies outside the bounds of the Local Effect Model.
+Although it is possible to choose different parameters as input to RayStation, this should be handled with extra care as it lies outside the bounds of the current clinical use of the Local Effect Model.

 Cell type parameter limitations for RBE using LEM-I. The RBE-weighted dose according to LEM-I has been validated for the carbon modality using a range of cell types with varying radio sensitivity.
-However, the user should acknowledge that the following cell type parameters (Chordoma) are predominantly used in clinical practice:
+The user is expected to closely follow published literature with regard to which cell type parameters are suitable for clinical use.
+The choice of parameters to be used for clinical purposes should be made based on an extensive evaluation of the safety and the clinical efficacy.